-PROXY PROXY CREDIT ACCEPTANCE CORPORATION THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF D ACCEPTANCE CORPORATION IRECTORS OF CREDIT The undersigned hereby constitutes and appoints Donald A E. Beckman, and each of them, attorneys, agents and of substitution to vote all of the shares of Common Acceptance Corporation (the "Company") that the und entitled to vote at the Annual Meeting of Sharehold to be held at 400 Renaissance Center, 23rd Floor, D May 19, 1997 at 9:00 a.m., local time, and at any a thereof, upon the following matter proposed by the proxies with power Stock of Credit ersigned is ers of the Company, etroit, Michigan on djournments FOR the election as directors of all nominees W listed below [] (except as marked to the contrary below).
-ITHHOLD AUTHORITY for all nominees listed below. [ NOMINEES: Donald A. Foss, Richard E. Beckman, Harry A. FitzSimmons, David T. Harrison and Sam M. LaFata (INSTRUCTION: TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDI WRITE THAT NOMINEE'S NAME ON THE SPACE PROVIDED BEL OW.)
-UNLESS AUTHORITY IS WITHHELD, THIS PROXY WILL BE VOTED F ALL OF THE NOMINEES NAMED ABOVE AND FOR PROPOSALS 2 OR THE ELECTION OF AND 3.
-To approve a proposal to amend the Articles of Incorp Company to increase the number of authorized Common S 80,000,000. [] FOR [] AGAINST [] ABSTAIN 3.
-To approve a proposal to amend the 1992 Stock Option the number of shares subject to the plan to 5,000,000] AGAINST [] ABSTAIN This Proxy when properly executed will be voted in the m their discretion the proxies are also authorized to other matters as may properly come before the meeti election of any person to the Board of Directors wh in the Proxy Statement dated April 16, 1997 is unab good cause, will not serve. vote upon such ng, including the ere a nominee named (Continued and to be Signed on Other Side) The undersigned acknowledges receipt of the Notice o Shareholders and the Proxy Statement dated April 16 all that the proxies or either of them or their sub lawfully do or cause to be done by virtue hereof an former proxies. f Annual Meeting of , 1997 and ratifies stitutes may signing as at trustee, guar xactly as name(s) stock records.
-When torney, administrator, dian or corporate se so indicate.
-Signature Date Signature Date
+16 PROXY PROXY CREDIT ACCEPTAN NCE CORPORATION OF THE BOARD OF DIRECTORS OF CREDIT CORPORATION E. Beckman, and each of them, attor of substitution to vote all of the Acceptance Corporation (the "Compar entitled to vote at the Annual Meet ny") that the undersigned is ling of Shareholders of the Company, er, 23rd Floor, Detroit, Michigan on lime, and at any adjournments 1.
+FOR the election as directors of all listed below [] (except as marked to the contrary below.) nominees WITHHOLD AUTHORITY for all nominees listed below. [] NOMINEES: Donald A. Foss, Richard B A. FitzSimmons, David T. Harrison a (INSTRUCTION: TO WITHHOLD AUTHORITY TO WITH THAT NOMINEE'S NAME ON THE SE UNLESS AUTHORITY IS WITHHELD, THIS PROX' ALL OF THE NOMINEES NAMED ABOVE AND 2.
+To approve a proposal to amend the Al Company to increase the number of aut 80,000,000. [] FOR [] AGAINST chorized Common Shares to 3.
+To approve a proposal to amend the 19 the number of shares subject to the proposal [] FOR [] AGAINST [] ABSTAIN This Proxy when properly executed will I discretion the proxies are also authorized may properly come before the meeting, in the Board of Directors where a nominee of 16, 1997 is unable to serve or, for good ncluding the election of any person to named in the Proxy Statement dated April (Continued and to be Signed on Other Side) of Shareholders and the Proxy State receipt of the Notice of Annual Meeting ement dated April 16, 1997 and ratifies them or their substitutes may lawfully do of and revokes all former proxies.
+NOTE: Please sign exactly as name(s) appear(s) on stock records.
+When signing as attorney, administrator, trustee, guardian or corporate officer, please so indicate.
+Signature Nato